-In 2009, the department approved payment for 8,602 placements, down a bit from 8,814 placements the previous year.
-There were 2,004 employers with at least one worker placement approved for payment.
-This is the highest figure on record.
+In 2011, the department approved payment for 8,382 placements, up substantially from 7,570 placements the previous year.
+There were 1,930 employers with at least one worker placement approved for payment.
+This has dropped from the 2,005 in 2009, which was the highest figure on record.
 Statutory and administrative law changes have succeeded in improving access and participation.
 However, as with other return-to-work program indicators, economic conditions have an effect on these measures, too.
 For example, the declining number of claims appears to be resulting in declining numbers of worker placements.

-Measured at the 13th quarter after injury, employment and wage recovery rates have been consistently higher for workers with accepted disabling claims where employers and insurers accessed Employer-at-Injury Program benefits.
-The employment and wage recovery rates in fiscal year 2010 were both 6 percentage points higher.
+Measured at the 13th quarter after injury, employment and wage recovery rates have been consistently higher for workers with accepted disabling claims in which employers and insurers accessed Employer-at-Injury Program benefits.
+In both fiscal years 2010 and 2011, the employment and the wage recovery rates were 6 percent higher among workers in the Employer-at-Injury Program than among others.
 These statistics are based on a comparison of workers released to regular work, but with significant severity indicators for temporary and permanent impairment.
 Recent research showed that a wage recovery and employment advantage is sustained over a period of at least five years after injury.